sstallion/vim-whitespace/README.md

 # whitespace.vim

 whitespace.vim is a Vim plugin that finds and corrects common whitespace errors.
+Forked version has only simple fix.
+Adding `let g:whitespace_default_hotkeys=1` to your `~/.vimrc` will prevent it from re-assigning number of shortcuts with <kbd>Leader></kbd> prefix.

 ![Screenshot](screenshot.gif)